jkeresman01/6502_LS/README.md

 ## Clients ##

-Instructions on how to setup language server on client side is provided for following editors: Neovim, Emacs, VSCode(don't use this one).
+Instructions on how to setup clients are provided for following editors: Neovim, Emacs, VSCode(don't use this one).

 ### Neovim ###